 The Bakken Museum

-On the west side of the lake, The Bakken Museum of Electricity and Magnetism has gruesome historical medical devices, electric eels, real-life horror stories, and science experiments for kids and adults in a mansion surrounded by beautiful and scientific gardens.
+On the west side of the lake, The Bakken Museum has gruesome historical medical devices, electric eels, real-life horror stories and science experiments for kids and adults in a mansion surrounded by beautiful and scientific gardens.
 The Bakken Museum holds regular evening events at the museum and in their grounds by the lake.